 We realize that you may experience a situation that makes you feel uncomfortable or unwelcome, but that isn't a clear violation of the Code of Conduct, and that you may not feel comfortable sharing with a staff member.
 In this type of situation, you may fill out our anonymous complaint form.
+Form submissions are sent to the Director of Opertations.
 This form is anonymous and the information you share cannot be used to take concrete action against a student, such as determining a Code of Conduct violation.
 However, Epicodus staff may use this information to inform the student of the impact of their action and ask them to be mindful of that impact in their future behavior.

 Most days, you'll spend most of your classroom time at Epicodus pair programming, in which you'll share a computer, keyboard, and mouse with another student.
 We've found pair programming to work really well in our classroom for several reasons:

 From past classes, we've seen that teamwork and communication skills are more important than coding skills when it comes to applying for jobs.
 So use pairing as a way to intentionally build your skills in these areas!

 All that said, pairing has its drawbacks, the main one being that some of your pairs will learn at a different pace than you.
 Your goal should be to find other students who work at about the same pace as you.
 Some days you'll pair "up" with somebody who understand the concepts better than you: take these opportunities to learn from your pair.
 Some days you'll pair "down": take these opportunities to better cement your own understanding by explaining to your pair.